Fraunhofer-SIT/ValBench/README.md

 If you use this test suite, feel free to cite our SOAP '24 paper ValBench: Benchmarking Exact Value Analysis (DOI 10.1145/3652588.3663322).

 Note that Valbench has changed since the paper evaluation.
-For the original test cases and results, see ```Reproduce.tar.gz```
+For the original test cases and results, see ```valbench-reproduction.zip```

 ## License Information